marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 q)n:7h$17:30:00-09:00:00
 30600
 ```
-> Have you noticed the lack of space characters within the q expressions?
+> Have you noticed the lack of space characters within q expressions?
 Q is
 > really committed to shortness and encourages the programmer to limit them.
 > This subtle difference has a considerable impact while reading q code,
 > although eventually, you get used to it.